When it comes to creating an effective e waste management strategy, there’s no one size fits all.

 “With the help of innovative business models prioritizing lifetime extension and reuse of electronic products, the shift to more circular business practices will reduce the negative impacts of e-waste, despite the massive proliferation of electronic devices.”

 Put differently, here’s a chance for your company to make a real impact, both from positioning yourself as a sustainability leader and reaping the financial benefits of strategic resource recovery.
-The latest figures show only 17.4% of global e-waste — which in 2019 reached 53.6 million metric tons (Mt) — is recycled, leaving a staggering $47 billion in lost value from materials that could have been recovered, including cobalt, palladium, copper, and other conflict minerals.
+The latest figures, in particular, show only 17.4% of global e-waste — which in 2019 reached 53.6 million metric tons (Mt) — is recycled, leaving a staggering $47 billion in lost value from materials that could have been recovered, including cobalt, palladium, copper, and other conflict minerals.

 How does your e waste management strategy contribute to your sustainability goals?